 - Your latest A1C reading?

-- The date of your latest A1C reading?
+- What is the date of your latest A1C reading?

 - Your average A1C reading for the last 12 months?